Doctorate of Education

 Access to Campus Resources

 All students enrolled in the Doctorate of Education will receive an NEC ID and accounts for an email address and to the Blackboard Learning Management system.
 With the NEC ID, students will be able to access these accounts and have access to the library databases while on campus and from home.
 Students will also have access to consortium libraries throughout the region.
 Library, IT staff and Student Support Services are accessible by phone or email throughout the course of the year.

-If you require accommodations for documents disabilities, please contact Anna Carlson, Director of Disability Services at firstname.lastname@example.org or 603.428.2302 to discuss your needs as soon as possible.
+If you require accommodations for documents disabilities, please contact the Disability Services Office at 603.428.2302 to discuss your needs as soon as possible.